lailabougria/spec/core/spec.md

   Implementations MUST include `none` as one of the possible values and when set to `none` then compatibility checking MUST NOT be performed.

-  If the `enforcecompatibility` capability is set to `true` then implementations of this specification are REQUIRED to perform the proper compatibility checks to ensure that all Versions of a Resource adhere to the rules defined by the current value of this attribute.
-This includes generating an error in response to requests to add/delete/modify Versions or update this attribute in such a way as to make the existing Versions incompatible due to the new value.
+  If the `enforcecompatibility` attribute is set to `true` then implementations of this specification are REQUIRED to perform the proper compatibility checks to ensure that all Versions of a Resource adhere to the rules defined by the current value of this attribute.
+  For `compatibility` strategies that require understanding the sequence in which versions need to be compatible, the server MUST use the [`ancestor`] (#ancestor-attribute) to determine the sequence of Versions.
+For Versions that have the `ancestor` value set to its `versionid` attribute, compatibility cannot be enforced.

   Note that, like all attributes, if a default value is defined as part of the model, then this attribute MUST be populated with that value if no value